Rights that are recognised internationally: The UN Disability Convention

 The Australian government claimed they had made reasonable accommodations for Deaf people doing jury duty.
 The UN Committee wasn’t impressed by this claim, and said the government hadn’t provided any details or evidence to back it up.

 The Committee said the adjustments made so far did not enable the complainants to participate equally on juries.
 The Committee noted that Auslan interpreting is a common accommodation, often used by Australian deaf people in their daily lives, and that steno-captioning is not a novelty either.
 The government had refused to provide Auslan interpreting or steno-captioning without thoroughly assessing whether that would mean a “disproportionate or undue burden” (in other words, an unreasonable accommodation).
-This amounted to disability-based discrimination, and so it breached the Disability Convention.
+This amounted to disability-based discrimination, and so it breached the UN Disability Convention.

 What did the UN Committee’s decision mean in practice?